Medigap Plan K: Coverage, Costs, and When to Choose It

 Is Medicare Plan K good?

-Plan K can be a good choice if you don't need a lot of medical care but still want extra coverage for major illnesses or injuries.
-Even though Plan K only pays for half your share of medical costs in many scenarios, it does pay more after you hit your $7,060 out-of-pocket limit.
-That amount might seem high, but you could easily reach it if you became severely ill or hurt.
+Plan K can be a good choice if you're healthy but still want extra coverage for major illnesses or injuries.
+Even though Plan K only pays for half your share of medical costs in many scenarios, your medical costs are capped at $7,220 in 2025.

 What is the Medigap Plan K out-of-pocket limit?